 The orientation program for new freshman on the Dahlonega campus (INTRO) will offer four full sessions on June 10-11; June 13-14; July 22-23; and July 25-26 and an "express" session on Aug.
 12.

 In addition to orientation events, each campus also holds various camps and programs for children, teens, and adults.

 "Continuing Education camps, programs and events are multi-focused and provide a great way for the community—both adults and children—to enjoy one of the area's best resources," said Jane O'Gorman, director of Public Services.
 "All enrichment activities are designed to be interactive, fun and educationally focused."

 Cumming and Dahlonega campus events and camps range from the exploration of Chinese culture to building machines and vehicles with Legos®.
 To access a complete list of these programs, click here.

 In addition to the program listed on the website, there also is an Adult Photography Camp for adults of all skill levels, covering everything from the basics to advanced techniques.
 Subjects include camera controls, shooting techniques and digital darkroom essentials.
 This program will be held July 10, 17, 24, and 31, from 5:30 p.m. to 8 p.m.

 Gainesville campus events range from sports camps, including fencing and karate, to art camps covering pottery, music production, and crochet, to swimming lessons and driver's education.
-For a complete list and description of these programs click here.

 Also, the Oconee campus will be holding a Regional Economic and Educational Development Meeting on Thursday, July 18.